run-llama/llama_index/llama-index-integrations/vector_stores/llama-index-vector-stores-oracledb/README.md

 """
 In this sample example, we will use 'database' provider for both summary and embeddings.
-So, we don't need to do the followings:
+So, we don't need to do the following:
     - set proxy for 3rd party providers
     - create credential for 3rd party providers